-It remains to be learned why black and indian subjects consistently contribute less.
+It remains to be learned why black and certain non-white, non-black subjects consistently contribute less.
 It may be an expression of difference in expectations across subjects and suggests that heterogeneity in behavior and beliefs is important in our sample.

 Mechanisms that give clear signals on performance, though, eliminate any evidence of differentiation.
 This is good news for policy makers who may be seeking institutions that diminish discrimination.
-The challenge is how to design them in ways that are believable and efficient.
+The best results are obtained, however, when incentives are strong.
+In that case, there is no real difference in performance and therefore no risk in perpetuating inequality.
+The challenge is how to design mechanisms in ways that are believable and efficient.